goshevs/parallelize/README.md

 Over the past several months, we reached a couple of important milestones:

-1. We developed a python API to Box that enables pulling and pushing of data directly from/to Box, thus eliminating a series of intermediate steps.
+1. Pulling data directly from Box, thus eliminating a series of intermediate steps.
+We are currently developing the Stata interface to python and also aim to provide seemless uploading functionality.

-2. We developed and tested successfully the job submission, monitoring and output collection functionality.
+2. Developed and tested successfully the job submission, monitoring and output collection functionality (currently streamlining query and collection).

+3. Offered support for [`pchained`](https://github.com/goshevs/pchained) as well as user-written routines via plugins

 **Development continues!**